-Complete Trauma-Informed Expressive Arts Therapy Level One Certificate at this special offering at historic Ghost Ranch in New Mexico!
-This course presents key trauma-informed arts-based and expressive arts therapy strategies and applications to support self-regulation, enhance resilience and reduce stress responses to trauma and loss.
+A Unique Week of Learning at Historic Ghost Ranch in New Mexico!
+We had such a positive experience in 2017 at Ghost Ranch, we have planned an even more exciting and extensive week of learning for 2018.
+This year you will be able to register for entire week of learning or just attend part of it [it's up to you].
+Two courses will present key trauma-informed arts-based and expressive arts therapy strategies and applications to support self-regulation and resilience-based art-based, mind-body strategies.
 Participants will engage in a variety of hands-on experiences [individual and group] using mind-body, mindfulness, self-regulation, wellness, resilience and strength-based best practices grounded in emerging research.
-The essential practices presented in this course can be applied to individuals of all ages, but particular emphasis is on families, groups and communities from a culturally-responsive, trauma-informed approach.
-Participants who attend all three days will learn:
+The essential practices presented in this course can be applied to individuals of all ages, but particular emphasis is on adults from a culturally-responsive, trauma-informed approach.

-This course qualifies for a total of 18 continuing education credits [or 6 hours per day]; $20 is charged for a certificate for processing [you can pay with cash or check at the workshop].
+Sensorimotor Art Therapy Approach to Bilateral Body Mapping qualifies for a total of 12 continuing education credits [or 6 hours per day; international participants often call these professional development units].
+Visual Journaling and Expressive Arts: Arts-Based Narrative Approaches to Self-Regulation and Meaning-Making qualifies for 18 hours of continuing education credits [6 hours per day].
+A $20 fee is charged for a certificate for processing each course [you can pay with cash or check at the workshop].

 Counselors/National Board for Certified Counselors (NBCC).
 Trauma-Informed Practices and Expressive Arts Therapy Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6557.
 Programs that do not qualify for NBCC are clearly identified.
 Trauma-Informed Practices and Expressive Arts Therapy Institute is solely responsible for all aspects of the programs.